 There are strict timeframes to adhere to when appealing a denied long-term disability claim.
 Our lawyers will take the time to ensure that there is enough information from your medical practitioners.
 We will then obtain all other necessary documents and file your claim before the appeal window closes.

 Our lawyers will get to work adding all possible evidence for you to win or settle your case.
 Our team has experience preparing and filing administrative appeals with each of the major insurance companies.
 This includes medical records and residual functional capacity forms.
 We will ensure that your appeal is complete and supported by the medical evidence, which increases your chance of success.

 Our top-notch attorneys will obtain information from your insurance agent about your LTD claim and engage your caretakers and doctors.
 We will also strive to know everyone involved to best build your case.
 We also use a comprehensive approach to build your case against the insurance company and help you maneuver the entire process.

 You Don’t Have to Go at this Alone

 Our office would welcome the opportunity to discuss your case with you during a free case evaluation.
-If one of the major disability insurance companies has denied your LTD claim, do not hesitate to contact us online or call (866) 853-7703 to reserve a free case evaluation with us.
+If one of the major disability insurance companies has denied your LTD claim, call (866) 853-7703 to reserve a free case evaluation with us.
 We also handle Social Security Disability claims, so you can have both your claims handled by the same disability attorney.